sosy-lab/java-smt/doc/Getting-started.md

    file, specifying what binaries should be fetched from the corresponding [directory](https://www.sosy-lab.org/ivy/org.sosy_lab/javasmt-solver-z3/).

-### Binaries for Native Solvers (MathSAT and Z3)
+### Binaries for Native Solvers (MathSAT, Z3, Boolector, CVC4, Yices2)

-When using Ivy for installation on a 64-bit Linux platform, solver binaries for native solvers are downloaded automatically.
+When using Ivy or Maven for installation on a 64-bit Linux platform, solver binaries for native solvers are downloaded automatically, if available.
+Some solvers are also available for supporting Windows or MacOS.
 Everything should work as is after installation.

-Without Ivy you need to download and install the binaries manually as described above under [Manual Installation](#manual-installation).
+Without Ivy or Maven you need to download and install the binaries manually as described above under [Manual Installation](#manual-installation).
 You can either copy them into the directory of the JavaSMT JAR file, or in a directory `../native/<arch>-<os>/` relative to the directory of the JAR file.
 See [NativeLibraries][] documentation for more details on which path is searched.